Jane Doe, Inc., The Massachusetts Coalition Against Sexual and Domestic Violence, defines domestic violence as,

 Statistics help us to see that domestic violence in prevalent in many homes across the nation.
 The Dedham Police Department takes this very seriously and takes an attentive and unique approach to try to assist those who are affected to get help.
 The Department continues to be a leader in providing safety and information to victims of domestic violence.
 As a pro-active department, the DPD is committed to responding to those calls with caution, care and empathy and understands that not only are the victims affected but the children as well.
-Statistics also reveal that children who witness violence are significantly more likely to suffer emotional trauma which if not addressed can lead to suffering emotional trauma, addictions, emotional disorders, anxiety and decreased self esteem.
+Statistics also reveal that children who witness violence are significantly more likely to suffer emotional trauma which if not addressed can lead to addictions, emotional disorders, anxiety and decreased self-esteem.

-Domestic Violence High Risk Indicators
+Domestic Violence High Risk Indicators:

 - Perpetrator threatens or fantasizes of homicide/ suicide